argoproj/argo-rollouts/docs/features/traffic-management/index.md

 ## Traffic routing based on a header values for Canary

 Argo Rollouts has ability to send all traffic to the canary-service based on a http request header value.
 Right now it's implemented for the Istio only.
-The step for the header based traffic routing `setHeaderRouting` has a list of matchers for the header.
+The step for the header based traffic routing `setHeaderRoute` has a list of matchers for the header.
 Should be specified the `headerName` - name of the header and a value.
 The value could be one of 3 `exact` - specify the exact header value, `regex` - value in a regex format, `prefix` - the prefix of the value could be provided.

-To disable header based traffic routing just need to specify empty `setHeaderRouting`.
+To disable header based traffic routing just need to specify empty `setHeaderRoute` with the name of the route.

 Example: